wp-plugins/participants-database/readme.txt

 3. `[pdb_list]` - This shortcode prints out a list of records from the database.
 Which records get displayed and how can all be determined by the admin.
 It is also possible to allow the site visitor to filter (search) the list and also sort it.
 4. `[pdb_single]` - This shows a single record as determined by the record ID present in the URL used to access the page.
 It is possible to set a link to the single record in the record list, allowing for a detail display of a single record.
 5. `[pdb_signup_thanks]` - If you want to send the people who use the signup form to another page after they submit, you can use this shortcode to display the thankyou message.
 This is not needed if you have them just go back to the signup page, the signup shortcode will take care if it. <a id="list"></a>
 6. `[pdb_search]` - will show a search form which can be placed anywhere.
-When the search is performend, the user is taken to a page with a [pdb_list] shortcode and shown the result of their search.
+When the search is performed, the user is taken to a page with a [pdb_list] shortcode and shown the result of their search.
 7. `[pdb_request_link]` - shows a form for requesting the private link to be resent.
 8. `[pdb_total]` – shows the either the number of records matching a given filter or the numeric total of a given column of values.